psolymos/detect/extras/revisitingSV/README.md

 ```

-## B-B-ZIP CL identifiability
+## B-B-ZIP identifiability

-The goal is to establish identifiability for svabuRD models:
+The goal is to establish identifiability for the
-Binomial-Binomial-Poisson for p*p_max issue.
+Binomial-Binomial-Poisson in the following cases:

+* `p_i * q_i` case when `q_i` varies from location to location,
+* `p_i * q` case when `q` is constant but data is binned according to distance bands.

+### B-B-ZIP simulation with variable q

 We simulate under the single visit distance sampling model
+where observations are not binned in multiple distance bands
+but vary in terms of their truncation distance
-to prove identifiability (constant and variable EDR):
+to prove identifiability (constant EDR situation shown).
-to demonstrate that the concern of 0.5*p can be addressed
-if there is a mechanism that causes that.

-### B-B-ZIP simulation

 ```R
 R <- 100